(a) The commissioner may by order take any or all of the following actions:

 (1) that the order is in the public interest; and

-(i) violated any provision of this chapter or rule or order under this chapter;
+(i) violated any provision of this chapter;

 (ii) filed an application for a license that is incomplete in any material respect or contains a statement that, in light of the circumstances under which it is made, is false or misleading with respect to a material fact;

 (iii) failed to maintain compliance with the affirmations made under section 82C.03, subdivision 5;

 (iv) violated a standard of conduct or engaged in a fraudulent, coercive, deceptive, or dishonest act or practice, whether or not the act or practice involves the appraisal management company;